AndreeaMica/Proiect-TM/README.md

    #### 2.1.4 Risk detected

    -    Project risk: lack of experience of the QA team, short deadline of Zephyr Squad and Jira Tools, unavilability of the test environment
-   -    Product risk: validation constrains on the fields might be too restrictive to the end-user
+   -    Product risk: functional and non functional errors

    ### 2.2 Test analysis

-   -    Analyze business requirements to make sure that we have all the details for creating the test conditions
+   -    Analyse business requirements to make sure that we have all the details for creating the test conditions
-   -    The testing process will be executed based on the above requirements for the 'Job' section of the Admine Module.
+   -    The testing process will be executed based on the above requirements for the 'Job' section of the Admin Module.

     The following test conditions were found: